devleyton/bot-twitch-messages/README.md

-# twitch-bot
+# twitch-message-bot
-This a bot for send messages in Twitch web (This is in Spanish)
+This a bot for send messages in Twitch web (The message are in Spanish)

 This bot it was maked in Python, for send messages in the web of Twitch.